Here are some things you need to do before living the Cobber life.

 The Achieve program combines the convenience of a subscription-like service with the vast inventory of digital, rental, and consumable course materials to Concordia’s students, delivering ISBN-required course materials directly to students for the first day of class at an affordable fee per semester.

 The big day!
 The official start of your Cobber journey.
 New Cobbers will move to campus Sunday, Aug.
-25, 2024.
-More details will be made available during the summer.
+24, 2025.
+Specific details will be made available during the summer.

 Class of 2028